izmirli/wp-plugin-run-log/run-log/readme.txt

 1. On the admin menu there will be a new sub-menu: "Run Log" - from it's options, select "Add New" (or click on "Run" from the "New" sub-menu of the top menu).
 2. Enter a title for this run (as post title), write your run description (e.g. type of run, location, how you fealt, etc.) in the body.
 You can add media (photos, videos) if you want, as you would do with a normal post.
 3. Under the main editing area (body) you should see the "Run Log Parameters" box.
-There you enter the distance and duration of the run (as well as elevation gain and calories - to be used in future version of the plugin).
+There you enter the distance and duration of the run.
+4. [Optional] You may add the elevation gain and/or calories for that activety (at "Run Log Parameters" box).
 4. [Optional] You may add the gear you used in this run on the "Gears" box (like shoes and track shoes mileage by this).
 5. [Optional] You may add the goal, that this run is part of the road to it, on the "Goals" box (so you'll be able to see all of them in one page, as well as the total distance/time).
 6. [Optional] You may add your "STRAVA", "Garmin Connect" or "endomondo" activity ID, to embed your activity's data and map from your account (instead of the regular plugin's display).